fancui-cuhk/fancui-cuhk.github.io/_pages/about.md

+---
 permalink: /
-title: "Fan Cui's Homepage"
+title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
+---

 Biography
 ======